Leisure, Culture & Tourism

 Wild Woods Day

-Hockley Woods was packed with families having fun on Saturday 7 June as Rochford District Council hosted it’s eleventh Wild Woods Day.
+Hockley Woods was packed with over 4,000 visitors on Saturday 30 May 2015 as Rochford District Council hosted its most successful Wild Woods Day yet.